nicolabs/nicolabs.net/_posts/2020-05-04-Make-RPi-bluetooth-speaker-part-1.md

 This is why it has so many *security models* ; let's try to understand how they compare.

-#### There are two distinct "families" of Bluetooth.
+#### There are two distinct "branches" in Bluetooth.

-The legacy, **Basic Rate (BR)** was the first and only protocol in the beginning.
+The legacy Bluetooth branch, **"Basic Rate" (BR)** was the first and only protocol in the beginning.
 It was quickly complemented with *EDR (Enhanced Data Rate)* in Bluetooth 2.0, hence the name **BR/EDR**.

-Bluetooth 4.0 came with another, not backward-compatible protocol  : **Bluetooth Low Energy (abbreviated LE, or BLE)**.
-This new Bluetooth "family" requires less energy and fits smartphones and *IoT* better.
+Bluetooth 4.0 introduced another, not backward-compatible protocol  : **"Bluetooth Low Energy" (abbreviated LE, or BLE)**.
+This new Bluetooth "branch" requires less energy and fits smartphones and *IoT* better.

-Althought *BR/EDR* and *BLE* are not compatible, Bluetooth devices can implement one or the other, or even both.
-For the record there is also an *AMP* specification, usually implemented in a secondary controller, in order to achieve Wi-Fi class transfer rates.
+Althought *BR/EDR* and *BLE* are not compatible with each other, Bluetooth devices can actually implement both.

+For the record there is also an additional "AMP" specification to achieve Wi-Fi class transfer rates, usually implemented by a secondary electronic chip.

-Each protocol "family" has their own security and association models, even though they follow the same logic :
+Each branch has its own security and association models, even though they all follow the same logic :

 {% plantuml %}
 @startuml